VanTamNguyen/Java-Backend/servlet.md

 ### 2. Tomcat
 * **Tomcat** is a Web server that implements Java Servlet specification.
 So it's also a Servlet Container.
 * **Components**
-    * Catalina is Tomcat's servlet container.
+    * **Catalina** is Tomcat's servlet container.
 Catalina implements Sun Microsystem's specifications for Java servlet and JavaServer Page (JSP).
-    * Coyote is a Connector component for Tomcat that supports HTTP 1.1 protocol as a Web server.
+    * **Coyote** is a Connector component for Tomcat that supports HTTP 1.1 protocol as a Web server.
+It listens for incoming connections to the server on a specific TCP port and forwards the request to the Tomcat Engine to process the request and send back a response to the requesting client.
 * **Web Application Structure on Tomcat**
     ```
     tc/webapps/application-name|